 But wait.
-In 2018, do giant hotel ballrooms, designer dresses and colossal flower decorations really cut it?
+In modern times, do giant hotel ballrooms, designer dresses and colossal flower decorations really cut it?
 I mean, we all live in a globalised society, with many diverse influences… however, wedding ceremonies in Arab countries are becoming increasingly similar to every other place in the world.

 Want to separate yourself from the overwhelming beige-ness of Pinterest-inspired weddings, and delve into something a little more special?
 Why not look into some long lost Arab traditions – after all, the Middle East and North Africa are overflowing with them.

 Weddings in North Africa used to last seven days until recently.
 All the family was involved in pastries and food preparations; the process today remains relatively the same, albeit shorter.

 A visit to the Hammam (traditional bath) is still a must for the bride-to-be.
 With friends and family in tow, she uses a Kessa (traditional glove) with black soap to enjoy a full-scrubbing session.
 The following day will be the Henna ceremony, generally attended only by women.

 Despite strong similarities, each country or region has its specific rituals.

 In el Chamal (northern Morocco) in the region of Tetouan and Tangier—in addition to the henna night—brides are the centre of attention of the Bouja.
 During this ceremony, women are hidden in a palanquin box, in which the family will have put an old key and a piece of bread symbolising happiness.
 Men of the family, surrounded by a walking cortège, will transport the dissimulated bride to the doors of the nearest mosque, in front of which the Fatiha prayer will be read.